 Communication and a data-driven approach are hallmarks of our program.
 Our entire responsiveness recovery team meets weekly to discuss data collected during detailed serial patient assessments.
 These data are used to determine the efficacy of current interventions and to identify needed adjustments to the therapeutic regimen.

 In addition to direct work with patients, our team strives to expand existing knowledge about brain injuries and responsiveness through clinical research.
 Our experts bring “best practice thinking” into the discussion about care for patients with brain injuries.
 Responsiveness recovery team members present their work and teach others at national and international professional meetings and through publishing peer-reviewed articles in professional journals.

 Primary Program Goals:

-Our expert physicians and therapists make it possible for our program to address goals in patients with limited to no response to their surrounding environment.
+Our expert physicians and therapists make it possible for our program to address goals for patients with limited to no response to their surrounding environment.
 We currently admit two types of patients:

-- Acute Rehabilitation Patients: Acute rehabilitation patients are children who are experiencing their first rehabilitation following a new injury or illness.
-For an acute rehabilitation patient, goals of the inpatient admission include optimizing the child's responsiveness and function, in addition to preparing the family to care for the child at home.
+Acute rehabilitation patients: Acute rehabilitation patients are children experiencing their first bout of rehabilitation following a new injury or illness.
+For an acute rehabilitation patient, goals of the inpatient admission include optimizing the child’s responsiveness and function, in addition to preparing the family to care for the child at home.